silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 **Design**: There can be some design issues related to "dotted" characters especially when the design is similar.
 When these characters appear together, they can be difficult to read unless care is taken by the type designer to change the size or spacing of the dots: <span class='akatab normal'>&#x2D30;&#x2D53;&#x2D3E;&#x2D46;&#x2D58;&#x2D30;</span>.
 The design of the Neo-Tifinagh dotted characters reduces the level of confusion when adjacent to each other: <span class='nototif normal'>&#x2D30;&#x2D53;&#x2D3E;&#x2D46;&#x2D58;&#x2D30;</span>.
 Sidebearings on characters are still important.

+In some fonts the characters do not rest on a baseline.
+They could be described as centered.
+For example <span class='akatab normal'>.&#x2D31;&#x2D30;&#x2D3E;&#x2D42;&#x2D67;&#x2D65;.</span> This design is more consistent with the traditional handwritten Tifinagh styles.

+Neo-Tifinagh fonts generally have a distinct baseline: <span class='nototif normal'>.&#x2D31;&#x2D30;&#x2D3E;&#x2D42;&#x2D67;&#x2D65;.</span>

 ### <a id="vowel"></a>Vowels

 Vowels are not as clearly defined.
 Four vowels have been encoded for Neo-Tifinagh.
 However, different traditional Tifinagh orthographies may demonstrate vowels using combining marks in different ways.
 These vowels are primarily used as an aid in learning to read.
+Several competing systems (<a href="#Andries2004">L2/04-142</a> (pages 6, 7, & 30)) have been advocated:

 #### _SIL-Niger_